Authorization for Auth0

 To set things up, connect Aserto to your Auth0 tenant, to import and automatically synchronize the users, roles, and attributes stored in your Auth0 tenant into the Aserto directory.
 You’ll also define your permissions and authorization policies in Aserto, and load any resource data you want to use in your authorization decisions.

 You can develop against Aserto’s hosted authorizer, which Aserto operates for you.
-In a production system, you should deploy Aserto’s Edge Authorizer right next to your application, either as a sidecar or a microservice in the same cluster or subnet.
-Aserto’s control plane automatically syncs all of the user, resource, and policy data to the Edge Authorizer, which is ready to make authorization decisions for your application.
+In a production system, you should deploy Aserto authorizers right next to your application, either as a sidecar or a microservice in the same cluster or subnet.
+Aserto’s control plane automatically syncs any changes to user, resource, or policy data with everu connected authorizer in near real time, ensuring you authorize based on the most up-to-date information.

 At runtime